YadavAkash96/YadavAkash96/README.md

 I build GenAI systems that go beyond demos.
 RAG pipelines, multimodal applications, and LLM-integrated products that work under real-world constraints.

 5 years of experience across production software engineering and applied AI research.
-Currently finishing my MSc in Artificial Intelligence at FAU Erlangen.
-My most recent work was inside the RnD division at Carl Zeiss AG, where I spent 9 months on uncertainty estimation in industrial image segmentation as one of the few Master's students embedded in a team of PhDs working on a problem that reaches production.
+Currently finishing my MSc in Artificial Intelligence at FAU
+Erlangen.
+My most recent work was at Carl Zeiss AG, CRT team, where I designed and built a hybrid Bayesian segmentation system for industrial microscopy, combining uncertainty estimation with contrastive learning to separate reliable predictions from edge cases at production scale.

 I am most interested in the intersection of **generative AI and high-stakes domains**: healthcare, industrial AI, and enterprise LLM products where getting it wrong has real consequences.